 - have visited an area where NSW Health advises immediate self-isolation and testing

-- have been tested for Covid-19 and are waiting on results.
+- have been tested for Covid-19 and have been told to wait for results.

 What we are doing:

-- Staff will be at the entrance of each branch to monitor and assist visitors.
+- Employees will be at the entrance of each branch to monitor and assist visitors.

 - Library computers and surrounding desk areas will be cleaned after each person and frequently touched areas will receive further cleaning.